kubeflow/examples/e2e/README.md

 ## Next Steps

 As you noticed, there were many portions of this example that are shimming functionality around data.
-In the (next part)[part-two.md], we will be modifying these examples further to directly utilize object stores.
+In the [next part](part-two.md), we will be modifying these examples further to directly utilize object stores.